Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Methods

-The transition from phase 2 (hexatic) to phase 3 (quasicrystal) takes place at approximately $T_{HQ} = 0.87$.
-Through a detailed comparison of the local configurations in phase 3 with experimental observations obtained via high-resolution transmission electron microscopy (TEM) \cite{Xiao2012}, as illustrated in Fig. \ref{fig:4}, we confirm that phase 3 corresponds to a monolayer dodecagonal (12-fold) symmetry quasicrystal, pointing to the relevance of our simulations to real-world quasicrystal material.
+The transition from phase 2 (hexatic) to phase 3 (quasicrystal) takes place near the characteristic temperature $T_{HQ} = 0.87$.
+Through a detailed comparison of the local configurations in phase 3 with experimental observations obtained via high-resolution transmission electron microscopy (TEM) \cite{Xiao2012}, as illustrated in Fig. \ref{fig:3}, we confirm that phase 3 corresponds to a monolayer dodecagonal (12-fold) symmetry quasicrystal, pointing to the relevance of our simulations to real-world quasicrystal material.
 Our model quasicrystal exhibits dodecagonal units and a point defect structure within a hexagonal ring configuration, both of which align with the observations made through TEM \cite{Xiao2012} and other experimental observation \cite{Plati2023}.
-The agreement between simulation results and experimental observations confirms the fidelity of our model in capturing the intricate atomic arrangement of this remarkable quasicrystal phase.
-Further exploration of this configuration, both in direct and reciprocal space, will be the focus of our analysis in Section~\ref{sec:3}.
+Here, the number of defects can be controlled according to the cooling rate, but they are indeed unavoidable.
+This situation also exists in real quasicrystal materials \cite{Han2021}.
+The agreement between simulation results and experimental observations confirms the fidelity of our model in capturing the intricate atomic arrangement of the quasicrystal phase.
+The specific quasicrystal here is the so-called square-triangle tiling (STT) in the literature \cite{Kuo1988}.
+Actually, it is atypical for quasicrystals, and even atypical for dodecagonal quasicrystals, due to the fact that it does not have phason modes.
+Instead, its dynamics is dominated by the diffusion of semi-defects (or partial dislocations) as observed in Fig. \ref{fig:3}, a process called Zippers motion \cite{Oxborrow1993}.

-We note that there have been many previous simulations of two dimensional crystalline materials in which corresponding transitions from a low temperature hexagonal crystalline state to an orientationally correlated hexatic state occurs upon heating, followed by an additional transition between the hexatic and liquid states at an even higher characteristic temperature.
-Although the well-known theories of these transitions by Kosterloitz and Thouless \cite{Kosterlitz1973} and Halperin and Nelson \cite{Halperin1978, Nelson1978}, many studies have established that these transitions can be either of second or first order in nature \cite{Kapfer2015}, depending on the particular form of the interparticle potential, and the presence of appreciable finite size effects can often make the assignment of transition order computationally challenging and sometimes controversial.
-Resolving the difference between weakly first order transitions and second order transitions can be inherently difficult \cite{Allen1983}.